syncfusion-content/document-processing-docs/Document-Processing/document-processing-api/developer-guides/conversion/html-to-pdf.md

 {% endtabs %}

-Once the request is sent, it will create a conversion job to convert the Word document to PDF and return the job details as follows:
+Once the request is sent, it will create a conversion job to convert HTML to PDF and return the job details as follows:

 ```bash
 {